EddyAghaie/Esp32Gifplayer-on-1.8-inch-display/README.md

 # Esp32Gifplayer-on-1.8-inch-display
+⚠️ Please read the README before using this project.

-A high-speed GIF player for ESP32 with a 1.8-inch SPI TFT display.
-GIF files can be uploaded over Wi-Fi and stored in LittleFS for fast and smooth playback directly from the ESP32.
+A high-speed ESP32 GIF player with Wi-Fi upload, optimized playback, 1.8" ST7735 TFT support, and LittleFS storage.